ubie-oss/esqa/README.md

 The following is an example of template file.
 As we can see, `query` block contains a variable `${query_str}`.
-The variables are injected from the Esqa configuraiton file.
+The variables are injected from the Esqa configuration file.

 ```json
 {